rainbow494/arch-1/doc/en-us/an-unorthodox-approach-to-database-design-the-coming-of-the.markdown

     ## See Also

     *   The [Flickr Architecture](http://highscalability.com/flickr-architecture) for more interesting ideas on how to implement sharding.*   The [Google Arhitecture](http://highscalability.com/google-architecture).*   The [LiveJournal Architecture](http://highscalability.com/livejournal-architecture).
-They talk quite a bit about their sharding approach and give a lot of helpful details.*   The [Shard](/blog/category/shard) category.</div>
+They talk quite a bit about their sharding approach and give a lot of helpful details.*   The [Shard](/blog/category/shard) category.